Table of Contents

 Diagnosis

-- Tumors are morphologically distinctive and frequently amenable to classification on the basis of microscopic tissue examination
+- Tumors are morphologically distinctive and frequently amenable to classification based on H&E

-- Immunohistochemistry for CD34 is a useful adjunct as most cases are diffusely positive
+- Immunohistochemistry for CD34 is a useful adjunct since most cases are diffusely positive

 - Molecular testing is helpful, particularly in the context of limited sampling or unusual morphology